 If the lawn is under drought stress and the customer wants to irrigate, the soil should be wet to a depth of 4 to 6 inches.
 Frequent, shallow irrigation (for example 1⁄4 inch of water) encourages shallow roots.
 This makes turf vulnerable to drought and heat damage.
 Deep watering encourages the roots of grass plants to grow deeper into the soil.
 This indirectly enhances the drought resistance of turfgrasses by providing a greater reservoir of soil water for plants to draw upon.
 The duration and quantity of water needed greatly depends upon soil texture, structure, and thickness of the thatch.
-In many housing drought tolerance.
-In the past, bluegrass had to be irrigated to do well in drought conditions.
+In many housing developments, lawns are grown on heavy clay subsoils deposited when foundations and basements are excavated.
+This type of soil resists water penetration and the downward movement of water (percolation) through the soil.
+In many situations, it is extremely difficult to get water percolation to a 4 to 6-inch depth.
+For this reason, water must be applied slowly on heavy clay soils or where hard pans and dense layers of thatch exist (Dernoeden, 2003a).